gagolews/genieclust/.devel/sphinx/weave/basics.md

 ## A Comparison with k-means

-For the sake of comparison, let us apply the k-means algorithm on the same dataset.
+Let's apply the k-means algorithm on the same dataset for comparison.

 ``` python